GenXProject/GenX.jl/docs/src/User_Guide/running_TDR.md

 Running using this method **requires** setting `TimeDomainReduction: 0` in the GenX settings for the case.

-Clustered time series data requires specifying the clustering data using three columns in `Load_data.csv`: `Rep_Periods`, `Timesteps_per_Rep_Period`, and `Sub_Weights`.
+Clustered time series data requires specifying the clustering data using three columns in `Demand_data.csv`: `Rep_Periods`, `Timesteps_per_Rep_Period`, and `Sub_Weights`.
 For example, a problem representing a full year via 3 representative weeks, and where the first week represents one which is twice as common as the others, would look like

 ```
 ..., Rep_Periods, Timesteps_per_Rep_Period, Sub_Weights, ...